 High doses of radiation can destroy cancer cells.
 Radiation therapy isn’t a systemic treatment like chemo, but it can slow tumor growth or shrink tumors in a targeted area of your body, which can also relieve pain and other symptoms.

-If you’re starting to wonder if chemotherapy is still the right option for you, it’s important to bring these concerns up to your healthcare provider.
+If you’re starting to wonder if chemotherapy is still the right option for you, it’s important to bring these concerns up with a healthcare professional.
 You’ll want their full attention, so make an appointment for this specific purpose.

-Gather your thoughts in advance and make of list of questions.
+Gather your thoughts in advance and make a list of questions.
 If you can, bring someone along to help with follow-up questions.

 Starting the conversation

-The following questions can help you start a conversation with your healthcare provider about whether chemo is still the right option for you:
+The following questions can help you start a conversation with a healthcare professional about whether chemo is still the right option for you:

 • How advanced is the cancer?
 What’s my life expectancy with chemo and without chemo?